asteinig4018/BirdWatcher/README.md

 I originally created it in Google Colab and that is where many of the image producing and plotting functions work correctly, but the functionality works across a variety of Jupyter notebook platforms.

 #### Docker
 Due to the size of the dataset and time required to train the model, I first looked into training the model on my local computer using Docker.
 The docker system works and can be easily modified to run with a local Nvidia GPU, but I don't have one, and CPU training times are unusably long.
+However, VSCode's devcontainer features worked really well with this Docker.

 One note about Docker: local systems often have issues with Yolov5's workers.
-Disable them with `--worker 0`.
+Disable them with `--workers 0`.
 CPU training can be similarly configured with `--device cpu`.

 #### Saturn Cloud
 I chose Saturn cloud as an alternative to Colab for training my model.
 The 30 hours of free GPU time per month are more than enough to train with a couple hundred epochs.